edx/edx-django-extensions/docs/commands.rst

 The above will ensure that ``groucho`` will be assigned to ``mygroup`` and ``privileged_group``, and removed from any others to which they may already have been assigned.

-Note that if any of the groups specified with ``-g`` do not exist, the command will output a warning, but continue.
+Note that if any of the groups specified with ``-g`` do not exist, the command will output a warning, but will continue without creating the group.
 This measure is intended to ensure that, in an automated deployment setting, a prior misconfiguration involving some particular group will not cause a cascading failure in setting (or removing) other group memberships.

 An option to remove, instead of create, is also available: